Pepperdine University's Sustainability Policy

 Long before "green" became part of our common vernacular, Pepperdine University recognized our obligation to manage, conserve, and sustain natural resources.
 This duty arises out of our belief that we are called to respect and care for the awesome gifts that God has bestowed upon us.
 A handful of examples of our commitment follow.

 Given our California location, water conservation is one of the most important sustainable practices we undertake.
 Pepperdine began utilizing reclaimed water for campus irrigation in 1972.
-The most sophisticated Hydrogeological Monitoring Program of any institution on the West Coast was implemented in 1987, thereby enabling us to carefully monitor and reduce the irrigation water used on our 830 acre campus.
+The most sophisticated Hydrogeological Monitoring Program of any institution on the West Coast was implemented in 1987, allowing us to carefully monitor and reduce the irrigation water used on our 830 acre campus.

 Pepperdine's campus enhancement projects incorporate sustainable elements while retaining high caliber operations.
 Examples of such measures include optimal solar orientation; energy efficient glass, lighting, and climate control systems; low flow toilets and showers; native vegetation; use of recycled and low VOC building materials; natural gas heating systems; chiller water cooling; and a campus energy management system.